 In other words, in most cases, annual leave loading is payable on termination.

-When an employee leaves your business ensure you run through your exit checklist prior to the person leaving (we have one in our HR Manual templates).
+When an employee leaves your business, ensure that you run through your exit checklist prior to the person leaving (we have one in our HR Manual templates).

 This will help to ensure you get back all items belonging to the company, as well as helping you manage potential security risks, end IT access, as well as ensuring other staff and clients have been notified (as appropriate).